-Selecting the right tree is vital, so take your time and choose carefully – especially since they will be a part of your landscape for many years to come.
-To assist you in making the right choice, here are a few tips.
+Selecting the right tree is important, so take your time and choose carefully – especially since they'll be a part of your landscape for many years to come.
+To assist you in making the right choice, here's a few tips.

 Not all flowering trees are equal.
 Some trees boast a bolder show than others, and not all are valued for their blossoms.
 This typically depends on how colorful and elegant the blossoms are.